fwupd/fwupd/contrib/vscode/README.md

 ## Building

-Run `./contrib/debugging/build.sh` to build fwupd with all default options and create helper scripts pre-configured for debugger use.
+Run `build-fwupd` within the virtualenv setup by the `contrib/setup` script to build fwupd with all default options and create helper scripts pre-configured for debugger use.
-The application will be placed into `./dist` and helper scripts will be created for `fwupdtool`, `fwupdmgr`, and `fwupd`.
+The application will be placed into `./venv/dist` and helper scripts will be created for `fwupdtool`, `fwupdmgr`, and `fwupd` that are placed in `venv/bin`.

 ## Running

-To run any of the applications, execute the appropriate helper script in `./dist`.
+To run any of the applications, execute the application within the venv.

 ## Debugging